QuyNguyenALC/ShippoPhil_Auto_Pickup_Assigns/README.md

+Step to using docker to deploy the project:
 1. Build your images as defined by docker-compose.yml docker-compose build
 2. Run the built images as local containers (-d to do it in the background)